-- (2) Represents restricted stock grants made on August 3, 2015 under the 2006 Incentive Plan.
-The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below. - (3) Represents restricted stock grants made on August 1, 2016 under the 2016 Incentive Plan.
-The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below. - (4) Represents restricted stock grants made on August 1, 2017 under the 2016 Incentive Plan.
-The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below. - (5) Represents the actual number of vested performance-based restricted stock units originally granted on August 4, 2015 under the 2006 Incentive Plan.
-The target number of shares under such award and related performance goals are described in "-Long Term Incentives-2015 Performance-Based Restricted Stock Unit Grants" in the Company's 2016 Proxy Statement.
+(2) Represents restricted stock grants made on August 1, 2016 under the 2016 Incentive Plan.
+The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below.

+(3) Represents restricted stock grants made on August 1, 2017 under the 2016 Incentive Plan.
+The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below.

+(4) Represents restricted stock grants made on August 1, 2018 under the 2016 Incentive Plan.
+The number of shares that will vest based on each NEO's continued employment and the applicable vesting dates are reported in the supplemental table below.

-- (6) Represents the target number of performance-based restricted stock units granted on August 1, 2016 under the 2016 Incentive Plan.
-The actual number of shares that vest in accordance with such award is subject to the level of achievement of certain performance goals over a three-year performance period ending December 31, 2018, as described above in "-Long Term Incentives-2016 Performance-Based Restricted Stock Unit Grants" in the Company's 2017 Proxy Statement. - (7) Represents the target number of performance-based restricted stock units granted on August 1, 2017 under the 2016 Incentive Plan.
-The actual number of shares that vest in accordance with such award is subject to the level of achievement of certain performance goals over a three-year performance period ending December 31, 2019, as described above in "-Long Term Incentives-2017 Performance-Based Restricted Stock Unit Grants". - (8) Represents restricted stock grant made on October 12, 2015 under the 2006 Incentive Plan to Ms. Magee in consideration for her execution of a restrictive covenant agreement.
+- (5) Represents the target number of performance-based restricted stock units granted on August 1, 2016 under the 2016 Incentive Plan.
+The actual number of shares that vest in accordance with such award is subject to the level of achievement of certain performance goals over a three-year performance period ending December 31, 2018, as described in "-Long Term Incentives-2016 Performance-Based Restricted Stock Unit Grants" in the Company's 2017 Proxy Statement. - (6) Represents the target number of performance-based restricted stock units granted on August 1, 2017 under the 2016 Incentive Plan.
+The actual number of shares that vest in accordance with such award is subject to the level of achievement of certain performance goals over a three-year performance period ending December 31, 2019, as described in "-Long Term Incentives-2017 Performance-Based Restricted Stock Unit Grants" in the Company's 2018 Proxy Statement.

+- (7) Represents the target number of performance-based restricted stock units granted on August 1, 2018 under the 2016 Incentive Plan.
+The actual number of shares that vest in accordance with such award is subject to the level of achievement of certain performance goals over a three-year performance period ending December 31, 2020, as described above in "-Long Term Incentives-2018 Performance-Based Restricted Stock Unit Grants". - (8) Represents restricted stock grant made on October 12, 2015 under the 2006 Incentive Plan to Ms. Magee in consideration for her execution of a restrictive covenant agreement.
 The number of shares that will vest based on her continued employment and the applicable vesting dates are reported in the supplemental table below. - (9) Represents restricted stock grant made on August 14, 2015 under the 2006 Incentive Plan to Mr. Barber in consideration for his execution of a restrictive covenant agreement.
 The number of shares that will vest based on his continued employment and the applicable vesting date are reported in the supplemental table below.